-For people we know well, face recognition normally occurs accurately and effortlessly.
+For people we know well, recognition normally occurs accurately and effortlessly.
 For less familiar faces, recognition involves greater error and uncertainty (e.g. [1]).
 Likewise, computer recognition systems involve error and appear to perform similarly to human observers perceiving unfamiliar faces (e.g. [2,3]).
-One approach to improve performance from both unfamiliar face recognition and computer recognition is to converge information from several sources.
+One approach to improve performance is to converge information from several sources.
 For example, verbal descriptions have been used for many years to help locate visual exemplars in semi-automatic systems (e.g. [4]).
 A recent trend has been to combine different biometric modalities - face, iris and fingerprints (e.g. [5]) - or different types of descriptive information [6].
 Other approaches may combine different viewpoints or different images of the same person [7,8].
 Here, we evaluate an enhancement to a face production system that allows witnesses to construct faces of criminals.
 The heart of this technology is a model built using Principal Components Analysis, or PCA, a typical component of many face recognition systems (e.g. [9,10]).
 The work combines visual and verbal information provided by a witness to both fine-tune the face model and evolve a better likeness of a target.

 Witnesses and victims of crime are often asked to describe the appearance of an unfamiliar face - a suspect - and then to construct a facial composite.
-These images are sometimes shown in the newspapers and on TV crime programmes in an attempt to identify and locate a criminal.
+These images are sometimes shown in the newspapers and on TV crime programmes in an attempt to locate a criminal.
 The traditional procedure is for witnesses and victims to select individual facial features from a kit of 'face parts'.
-There are many such systems available: for example, in the UK, E-FIT and PRO-fit; in the US, FACES and SuspectID.
 However, this is not an optimal procedure since we do not perceive faces as a set of parts - rather, more as a complete or holistic image (e.g. [11]).
 Unsurprisingly then, composites constructed using the 'feature' method are not recognised very well (e.g. [12-16]).
 Following a realistic delay of several days, recognition tends to be very poor indeed (e.g. [17,18]).

-An alternative approach is to present sets of complete faces for a witness to select from, a more natural procedure than viewing individual facial features; it is also somewhat similar to a witness selecting faces from a police line-up or mugshot album.
-While there are several such whole face systems (e.g. ID [19]; EigenFIT [20]), the focus here will be on the EvoFIT composite system [13,18,21-23]

-developed jointly by the Universities of Stirling and Central Lancashire.
+An alternative is to present sets of complete faces for a witness to select, a more natural procedure than viewing individual facial features; it is also somewhat similar to a witness selecting faces from a police line-up or mugshot album.
+While there are several such whole face systems (e.g. ID [19]; EigenFIT [20]), the focus here will be on the EvoFIT composite system [13,18,21-23] developed jointly by the Universities of Stirling and Central Lancashire.
 With EvoFIT, witnesses select from a set of complete faces, and the selected faces are bred together using a Genetic Algorithm to produce another set for selection.
 While the faces contain random characteristics at the start, repeating the selection and breeding process a few times enables a specific face to be 'evolved' - hence the name Evolving Facial Identification Technique, or EvoFIT.
 In practice, witnesses' first select facial shape, corresponding to the size and position of features, then facial colouring or texture, the colour of the eyes, brows, mouth and overall skin tone.
 To model hair, a specific hairstyle is chosen from about 500 alternatives and presented on each face (which is subsequently blurred, see below).
-Additionally, tools are available to manipulate the shape and position of features on demand as well as the more overall or holistic properties of the face (e.g. age and masculinity).
+Tools are available to manipulate the shape and position of features on demand as well as the more overall or holistic properties of the face (e.g. age and masculinity).